Catori/catori_core-rs/README.md

 ## Catori Types

 ### Nil Type
-The Nil type is implicitly the beginning and end of all Path.
+The Nil type is implicitly the beginning and end of all Paths.
 It represents non-existence, and cannot actually be inhabited except by a failed observation?